forrest79/phpgsql/docs/fluent.md

 dump($insertedOrUpdatedWithConstraintRows); // (integer) 1
 ```

-And the last to use manully `SET` with string (here we can use alias for `INTO` table) or also with parameters:
+And the last to use manually `SET` with string (here we can use alias for `INTO` table) or also with parameters:

 ```php
 $insertedOrUpdatedRows = $connection